-31.4.3.6.5 The NYISO will tally the results of the vote in accordance with procedures set forth in the NYISO manuals, and report the results to stakeholders.
-Beneficiaries voting against approval of a project must submit to the NYISO their rationale for their vote within 30 days of the date that the vote is taken.
+31.4.3.6.5 The ISO will tally the results of the vote in accordance with procedures set forth in the ISO Procedures, and report the results to stakeholders.
+Beneficiaries voting against approval of a project must submit to the ISO their rationale for their vote within 30 days of the date that the vote is taken.
 Beneficiaries must provide a detailed explanation of the substantive reasons underlying the decision, including, where appropriate: (1) which additional benefit metrics, either identified in the tariff or otherwise, were used; (2) the actual quantification of such benefit metrics or factors; (3) a quantification and explanation of the net benefit or net cost of the project to the beneficiary; and (4) data supporting the metrics and other factors used.
 Such explanation may also include uncertainties, and/or alternative scenarios and other qualitative factors considered, including state public policy goals.
-The NYISO will report this information to the Commission in an informational filing to be made within 60 days of the vote.
-The informational filing will include: (1) a list of the identified beneficiaries; (2) the results of the cost/benefit analysis; and (3) where a project is not approved, whether the developer has provided any formal indication to the NYISO as to the future development of the project.
+The ISO will report this information to the Commission in an informational filing to be made within 60 days of the vote.
+The informational filing will include: (1) a list of the identified beneficiaries; (2) the results of the benefit/cost analysis; and (3) where a project is not approved, whether the developer has provided any formal indication to the ISO as to the future development of the project.

 31.4.4 Cost Recovery for Regulated Projects

-Responsible Transmission Owners, Transmission Owners and Other Developers will be entitled to full recovery of all reasonably incurred costs, including a reasonable return on investment and any applicable incentives, related to the development, construction, operation and maintenance of regulated projects, including Gap Solutions, undertaken pursuant to Section 31.2.6.4 of this Attachment Y to meet a Reliability Need.
-The costs of a regulated reliability project to be recovered pursuant to this Section 16 will be reduced by any amounts that, pursuant to Section 25.7.12 of Attachment S to the NYISO OATT, have been previously committed by or collected from Developers for the installation of System Deliverability Upgrades required for the interconnection of generation or merchant transmission projects.
-Transmission Owners and Other Developers will be entitled to recovery of costs associated with the implementation of a regulated economic transmission project in accordance with the provisions of Section 31.4.3 of this Attachment Y.
+Responsible Transmission Owners, Transmission Owners and Other Developers will be entitled to full recovery of all reasonably incurred costs, including a reasonable return on investment and any applicable incentives, related to the development, construction, operation and maintenance of regulated solutions, including Gap Solutions, proposed or undertaken pursuant to the provisions of this Attachment Y to meet a Reliability Need.
+Transmission Owners and Other Developers will be entitled to recovery of costs associated with the implementation of a regulated economic transmission project (“RETP”) in accordance with the provisions of Section 31.4.4.4 of this Attachment Y.

-31.4.4.1 The Responsible Transmission Owner, Transmission Owner or Other Developer will receive cost recovery for a regulated solution it undertakes to meet a Reliability Need pursuant to Section 31.2.6.4 of this Attachment Y that is subsequently cancelled in accordance with the criteria established pursuant to Section 31.3 of this Attachment Y. Such costs will include reasonably incurred costs through the time of cancellation, including any forward commitments made.
+31.4.4.1 The Responsible Transmission Owner, Transmission Owner or Other Developer will receive cost recovery for a regulated solution it undertakes to meet a Reliability Need pursuant to Section 31.2. of this Attachment Y that is subsequently halted in accordance with the criteria established pursuant to Section 31.2.7 of this Attachment Y. Such costs will include reasonably incurred costs through the time of cancellation, including any forward commitments made.

-31.4.4.2 The Responsible Transmission Owner, Transmission Owner or Other Developer will recover its costs described in this Section 31.4.4 incurred with respect to the implementation of a regulated transmission solution in accordance with the provisions of Rate Schedule 10 of this tariff.
-Provided further that cost recovery for regulated transmission projects undertaken by a TO pursuant to this Attachment Y shall be in accordance with the provisions of the Agreement Between the New York Independent System Operator, Inc. and the New York Transmission Owners on the Comprehensive Planning Process.
+31.4.4.2 The Responsible Transmission Owner, Transmission Owner or Other Developer will recover its costs described in this Section 31.4. incurred with respect to the implementation of a regulated transmission solution to Reliability Needs in accordance with the provisions of Rate Schedule 10 of this ISO OATT.
+Provided further that cost recovery for regulated transmission projects undertaken by a Transmission Owner pursuant to this Attachment Y shall be in accordance with the provisions of the NYISO/TO Reliability Agreement.